mattereval22/ECE570FinalProject/README.txt

     - `pcb_class_centroids.npy`
   - Convenience helpers for single-image prediction and anomaly scoring

+- `prepare_dataset.py`
+  One-time dataset preparation script.
+Handles:
+  - Downloading and unzipping the PCB Defects Kaggle dataset from https://www.kaggle.com/datasets/akhatova/pcb-defects/data into `data/raw_kaggle` (using the Kaggle CLI and your local `~/kaggle.json` credentials).
+  - Parsing XML annotations to crop defect-centered patches from full board images.
+  - Building the `data/pcb_patches/train|val|test/...` directory tree expected by `dl_classifier.py`.
+  - Reusing an already-prepared `data/pcb_patches` tree if present (so users can run the project offline with a pre-packaged dataset).

 - `pcb_defect_classifier.keras`
   Trained Keras model loaded by `board_scanner.py` and the prediction helpers in `dl_classifier.py`.